-South Africa’s Constitution sets the foundation for privacy in the country, giving everyone the right to privacy, including “the right not to have…the privacy of their communications infringed” (Art.
+South Africa’s Constitution sets the foundation for privacy in the country, giving everyone the right to privacy, including “the right not to have…the privacy of their communications infringed” (Sec.
 14).

 The Protection of Personal Information Act, 2013 (POPI) regulates and sets the standard that public and private bodies must follow.
 Under POPI, employers (and other data processors) must follow certain parameters to process personal data, including:

 - processing data in a reasonable manner that doesn’t infringe on the privacy of the individual;